SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 .. note::

-   Unlike C and Objective-C,
-   Swift enumeration cases are not assigned a default integer value when they are created.
+   Swift enumeration cases don't have an integer value set by default, unlike languages like C and Objective-C.
    In the ``CompassPoint`` example above,
-   ``north``, ``south``, ``east`` and ``west`` do not implicitly equal
+   ``north``, ``south``, ``east`` and ``west`` don't implicitly equal
    ``0``, ``1``, ``2`` and ``3``.
-   Instead, the different enumeration cases are fully-fledged values in their own right, with an explicitly defined type of ``CompassPoint``.
+   Instead, the different enumeration cases are values in their own right, with an explicitly defined type of ``CompassPoint``.

 Multiple cases can appear on a single line, separated by commas: